Gravitational wave inference on a numerical-relativity simulation of a black hole merger beyond general relativity: Beyond-GR Gravitational Waveforms and Simulated data

-In order to make the theory dynamical, we couple the quadratic curvature term to an axionic scalar field $\vartheta$, where the final term in the action corresponds to the kinetic term for the scalar field.

 In order to ensure well-posedness of the dCS evolution equations~\cite{Delsate:2014hba}, the corresponding numerical relativity simulations are performed in an \textit{order-reduction scheme}~\cite{Okounkova:2017yby}, in which the spacetime metric and the dCS scalar field are perturbed around GR.
-Note that because the coupling in Eq.~\eqref{eq:dCSAction} is $\ell^2$, each order $n$ in the expansion will take the power $\ell^{2n}$.
+Because the coupling in Eq.~\eqref{eq:dCSAction} is $\ell^2$, each order $n$ in the expansion will take the power $\ell^{2n}$.
 Zeroth order ($\ell^0$) corresponds to a GR background spacetime.
 At first order ($\ell^2$), the curvature of the GR background sources the leading-order scalar field.
 At second order ($\ell^4$), the curvature of the GR background and the leading-order scalar field source the leading-order correction to the spacetime metric.
 This scheme gives us access to the background GR strain waveform $h_\mathrm{GR}$ and the leading order dCS correction to the strain, $\ell^4 \delta h_\mathrm{dCS}$.
 The total leading-order corrected dCS waveform is the sum of the two using the dCS coupling constant as

 where $M$ the total mass of the binary.
 The larger the value of $\ell$, the larger the beyond-GR effects.
 The order-reduction scheme allows us to evaluate $h_\mathrm{GR}$ and $h_\mathrm{dCS}$ once given some system parameters, and then generate a beyond-GR waveform for any value of the coupling constant.
 However, due to the perturbative nature of the scheme, there is an instantaneous regime of validity (see~\cite{Okounkova:2017yby,Okounkova:2019dfo,Okounkova:2019zjf} for technical details), that limits the allowed values of $\ell/GM$.
+The resulting waveform is not an exact solution to the dCS field equations, but it can still be used as an example of beyond-GR dynamics in a data analysis setting.